What is the Window of Tolerance and How It Impacts Your Life

 Traumatic experiences have a profound impact on the Window of Tolerance and can significantly reduce emotional flexibility.

 Trauma often leaves a lingering imprint, making it hard to maintain emotional balance.
 It may amplify sensitivity to triggers, both known and unknown.
+As a result, individuals may feel embarrassed or become overly self-critical, which can be emotionally exhausting and hinder recovery.

 Living through trauma can cause a state of constant alertness.
 This affects your ability to return to a calm and centred place.